 The student visa application process for Canada begins with receiving an admission offer from a Canadian university, you will need a study permit to study at a designated learning institution (DLI) in Canada and a student visa to live in Canada.

-If you are an Indian student applying for your study permit or temporary resident visa, you do not need to submit your biometrics along with your visa application.
-However, if you apply after December 31, 2018, you will have to submit your biometrics.
+If you are an Indian student applying for your study permit or temporary resident visa, you do not need to submit your biometrics along with your visa application and you are eligible for the Student Direct Stream

 To apply for your study permit, you will need to provide: